Home Compare ADSK vs AOF.DE

 Autodesk vs ATOSS Software: Which Stock Looks Stronger in 2026?

-ATOSS Software SE holds the cleaner structural position, with the lead spread across stability and profitability.
+The structural profiles are close, with ATOSS Software SE carrying a narrow edge on valuation.
+Autodesk still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON